This is a working area dedicated to RDA-related activities, updates and events in Australia.

 Some useful information

-- Check out the "Road to the Plenary" infographic and have a look at suggested activities to prepare for the Plenary in Melbourne
+- "Road to the Plenary" infographic with suggested activities to prepare for the Plenary in Melbourne

 - Page on Hilary Hanahoe's RDA Meet & Greet Australia tour (24 July - 8 August 2019) - includes all presentation slides, the Meet & Greet Australia Webinar and an e-communication package.
 Hilary has also written a Blog post about her tour.